Tinkerhub-SBCE/mashithandu/SBCE/README.md

 # How to contribute

 - Goto SBCE directory
-- Inside the Members, directory Create a file like:
+- Inside the Members directory, Create a file like:

 ```yaml
 githu-username/your_first_name.md